wp-plugins/wp-ultimate-post-grid/readme.txt

 == Upgrade notice ==

+= 1.7 =
+Update for some great new WP Ultimate Post Grid features

 = 1.6 =
-Update recommend.
+Update recommended.
 Lots of new features and improvements to the grid

 = 1.5 =
 Update to get some great new post grid features